 A simple Harvest Rice Bake, perfect for your holiday table (and a great vegan Thanksgiving side!)
-Add a shower of crumbled goat cheese if you’re missing out on the creaminess, and don’t forget to use panko bread crumbs- they amp the crispiness in this easy dish.
+I recommend using panko bread crumbs on top- they amp the crispiness in this easy dish.

 Somehow, some way, we made it to October.